Today, I'm sharing how to make my all-time favorite cake: A classic opera cake.

 📌 Frequently Asked Questions

-Store in an air-tight container in a fridge for up to 5 days.
-I recommend eating within 1-2 days for the best taste.
+Store in an airtight container for up to 5 days in the fridge.
+I recommend eating within 1 - 2 days for the best taste!

 Check the possible causes below:

-* The butter or coffee liquids were cold: You shouldn't feel anything when you touch them.
+- The butter or coffee anglaise sauce was cold: You shouldn't feel anything when you touch it.
 The butter separates a lot easier when one of them is cold.

-* The anglaise sauce was not heated enough: When the yolk is not heated enough, the sauce gets thinner.
-The buttercream separates more easily when the liquid is thinner.
+- The anglaise sauce was not heated enough: When the yolk is not heated enough, the sauce gets thinner and the buttercream separates more easily when the liquid is thinner.

 📌 VIDEO: Watch How To Make It!

-Watch this video to learn how to make the opera cake more in detail, getting a deeper understanding of each process!
+Watch this video tutorial to learn how to make the Opera cake more in detail, getting a deeper understanding of each process!

 Don't forget to subscribe if you liked it😉